jfgrissom/passport-xumm/README.md

 ## Examples

 There is a directory in the repository called examples.
 Currently it has an example for express.js that works from end to end.
+Keep in mind this example is just a skeleton API only.
+There are no front end components.

+Using it will require you to use a tool like Postman and the Xumm Dashboard to interact.

 ## Auth Token